campodoro74/amt_genova/README.md

 # amt_genova
-But timings of AMT Genova in Home Asssistant
+Bus timings of AMT Genova in Home Asssistant